-- o a review of the Monroe County Truancy Protocol by the Dean of Students; - $\circ$ a meeting with the Dean of Students and a letter sent home; - o development and monitoring of an Attendance Improvement Plan; - o student and family referral to the Monroe County Prosecutor's Office - $\circ~$ a report to local authorities concerning lack of parental responsibility in providing proper care and supervision of a child.
+- o a review of the Monroe County Truancy Protocol by the Behavior Interventionist; - o a meeting with the Behavior Interventionist and a letter sent home; - o development and monitoring of an Attendance Improvement Plan; - o student and family referral to the Monroe County Prosecutor's Office - o a report to local authorities concerning lack of parental responsibility in providing proper care and supervision of a child.

-$\bigcirc$ 2017 Neola, Inc.
+© 2017 NEOLA, Inc.